 All We Have

 The disciples check the treasury and conclude that it is beyond their budget – only five loaves and two fish.
-We do the same with our parish budgets: «Դրամ չկայ,» end of story.
+Let’s be honest; we do the same with our parish budgets: «Դրամ չկայ,» end of story.
 Until we raise the right amount of funds, certain projects and ministries cannot move forward.
-After spending so much time with Jesus, watching him perform miracle after miracle, healing lepers, turning water into wine, did the disciples forget with whom they were spending time, suggesting that he send the people away for food?
+After spending so much time with Jesus, watching him perform miracle after miracle, healing lepers, turning water into wine, did the disciples forget with whom they were spending time when they suggested he send the people away for food?
 How often do we need to be reminded that Jesus is God incarnate, the One who became flesh and blood to dwell among us, precisely to demonstrate his love and creative power, and to share and distribute it to us?

 We can easily doubt our resources, but over and over Jesus invites us to not doubt his resources, the inexhaustible abundant life that he offers and is always available (John 10:10).
 No matter how much or what we have to offer, Jesus wants it, because he can use it.
 In parish life, we may often tell ourselves we don’t have enough, this is all we have, only five loaves and two fish, but the little the disciples had was enough.
 The little we have, our meager selves, when offered with humility, is enough.
 What we are required to bring to the Lord is ourselves, our hopes, our meager prayers, our fickle faith, and place it in the hands of Jesus and wait for him to break it, multiply it, and distribute it, with leftovers!
 He will provide such abundance, more than we even require, an abundance that flows into the life of others.